httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 contains non-printable characters (eg. when it is compressed) it is shown as base64-encoded string.

-A request with a JSON object without any content coding.

-Request:

 ~~~ http-message
 PUT /entries/1234 HTTP/1.1
 Host: foo.example